AIM-ENE-feb25/triptop-groep-b3/doc/adr/0001-Using-Google-Maps-Api.md

 We need an API to fetch data to places, directions and location services.

 ## Decision
-We will use the Google Maps external API.
+We will use the Google Maps external API because of:
+Comprehensive data
+Accurate locations

 ## Consequences
 #### Pros: